-Mechanisms in inorganic reactions with an emphasis on coordination chemistry.
+Mechanisms in inorganic reactions with an emphasis on coordination chemistry,

 222. Chemistry of the Nonmetals (2)

 Prerequisite: Chemistry 127A.

-An advanced systematic study of the nonmetallic elements and their compounds.
-230. Advanced Topics in Organic Chemistry (Credit to be arranged) Prerequisite: Chemistry 112.
+An advanced systematic study of the nonmetallic elements and their compounds 230.
+Advanced Topics in Organic Chemistry (Credit to be arranged) Prerequisite: Chemistry 112.

 Selected topics in organic chemistry.
 Maximum credit six units applicable on a master's degree.

 231. Mechanisms of Organic Reactions (3)

-Prerequisites: Chemistry 110B and 131.
+Prerequisites: Chemistry 110B and 112.

 Reactivity and mechanism in organic reactions.

-232. Advanced Organic Chemistry (3) Prerequisite: Chemistry 112.
+232. Advanced Organic Chemistry (3)

+Prerequisite: Chemistry 112.

-Applications and limitations of organic reactions from the viewpoint of synthesis.
-(Formerly Chemistry 230.)
-250. Advanced Topics in Analytical Chemistry (Credit to be arranged) Prerequisites: Chemistry 110B and 150.
+Applications and limitations of organic reactions from the viewpoint of syn- 250.
+Advanced Topics in Analytical Chemistry (Credit to be arranged) Prerequisite: Chemistry 110B.